Full-time: One year (180 credits)

 To download the app, go to the Apple App Store or Google Play Store on your mobile device and search ‘University of Suffolk 360’.

-This module provides an appreciation of a wide range of financial and risk issues as they impact on the business world.
-The initial focus is on the basic application of financial statements, financial tools and techniques before progressing to a more strategic perspective.
-It encourages students to see the financial and risk implications of the decision making process.
+This module provides an appreciation of a wide range of financial issues as they impact on the business world.
+It also evaluates the nature of the corporation and its governance from a financial perspective.
+It concentrates on the basic analysis of financial statements, financial tools and techniques before progressing to a more strategic perspective.
+It encourages students to see the financial implications of the decision-making process.

 Marketing is fundamental to profitable business operations, achieved through strategic analysis, strategy formulation, strategic implementation and control.
 It is largely responsible for delivering core corporate objectives by offering value propositions to targeted customer segments, helping to sustain competitive advantage in the longer term.
 It is desirable for the contemporary MBA programme to contain a designated marketing module, which demonstrates a customer-facing approach, integrated across and throughout a business organisation.
 As a set of principles and practices, marketing also has relevance to public sector and other not-for-profit sectors.

-This innovative module will encourage the application of skills and knowledge to real time business problems or to case studies, through problem based learning.
-Students will develop their ability to acquire, analyse and evaluate information, and to look for feasible solutions to business problems which they must communicate effectively.
-Guest lecturers drawn from a range of businesses and other academic institutions in the region will contribute to the seminars.
+This innovative module will encourage the application and development of skills and knowledge to real time business problems through problem based learning.
+Students will develop their ability to acquire, analyse and evaluate information, and to look for feasible solutions to business problems.

 The aim of this module is to introduce students to the wide variety of approaches and techniques of quantitative and qualitative research and to equip students with the skills required to collect, collate, analyse, present and interpret data.
 It also aims to provide a firm foundation for the dissertation.
 The content will cover the context of qualitative research, data collection techniques, qualitative data analysis techniques, statistical analysis or relationships and trends, sampling, and exploratory and descriptive research.